acdh-oeaw/apis-core-rdf/docs/source/customization.md

 URL for the list view of the historical model.
 `/apis/api/your_app.historicalperson/` for the API view.

-If you want to use the generic app for your own model, simple make your model inherit from [apis_core.generic.abc.GenericModel][].
+If you want to use the generic app for your own model, simply make your model inherit from [apis_core.generic.abc.GenericModel][].